AguaClara/filtration-theory/Fall 2018/Fall 2018 Report.md

 </p>

 <p align="center">
-<b>Figure 1 </b>: demonstrates that when sand grain sizes are larger, there are fewer pores in the filter.
+<b>Figure 1 </b>: Demonstrates that when sand grain sizes are larger, there are fewer pores in the filter.
 </p>